Eagle Rocks Worksite

 Who is doing this project?

-This project was developed by the Methow Salmon Recovery Foundation in coordination with a multi-agency Project Development, landowners and project partners.
-Bureau of Reclamation, Bonneville Power Administration, and Salmon Recovery Funding Board have provided funding and technical support for project design.
-Project construction is funded by HCP Tributary Committees, Salmon Recovery Funding Board, and Ecology Floodplain by Design.
+This project was developed by the Methow Salmon Recovery Foundation in coordination with a multi-agency Project Development Team, landowners and project partners.
+Bureau of Reclamation provided funding and technical support for project design.
+Project construction was funded by Rock Island Habitat Conservation Plan Tributary Committee, and Priest Rapids Coordinating Committee, Salmon Recovery Funding Board, and Ecology Floodplain by Design.

-This project will be built by Pipkin Construction, a crew based out of Wentachee.
+This project was be built by Pipkin Construction, a crew based out of Wenatchee.
 Plantings will be completed by Methow Natives, a local supplier of native plants and restoration expert.
 Methow Salmon prioritizes working with local and regional contractors.
 Contractors are encouraged to contact us to be placed on our contractor list.